-A solution to this issue is to perform formal multi-objective optimization of the feeds, so that the system engineer has access to the exact trade-off levels encountered for each antenna technology.
+A solution to this issue is to perform formal multi-objective optimization (MO) of the antennas, so that the system engineer has access to the exact trade-off levels encountered for each antenna technology.
 Traditional methods of performing such optimizations are computationally prohibitively expensive, due to the long simulation times of full wave solvers, and the very large number of evaluations required to properly explore the (often high dimensional) design space.
 Surrogate based optimization (SBO) is a technique well suited to solve such problems.
-Here a coarse model is sought, which is very fast to evaluate, but still relatively accurate and based on the physical fine simulation model.
-A surrogate model is constructed by aligning the coarse and fine models in sub-regions of the design space – normally close to the desired optimum (or Pareto front in multi objective optimization problems).
+Here a coarse model is sought, which is fast to evaluate, but still relatively accurate and based on the physical fine simulation model.
+A surrogate model is constructed by aligning the coarse and fine models in sub-regions of the design space – normally close to the desired optimum (or Pareto front in MO problems).

 View project proposal